MetOffice/CMEW/doc/source/user_guide/workflow.rst

   :Executes:
      The |AutoAssess| ``aa_run_area`` script from the ``aa_run_area`` |Rose| app
   :Details:
      This task runs on a per area basis.
-The areas ``australia`` and ``mjo`` have bespoke scripts triggered via an optional optional configuration.

 ``nac_plot<area>``
   :Description: